19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 Existing proxies

 16\.
-Any appointment of a person as a proxy of another person under the First Schedule to the Land Titles (Strata) Act (Cap.
-158) repealed by this Act, being an appointment in force immediately before the date of such repeal, shall be deemed to be an instrument of proxy made under the provisions of this Act.
+Any appointment of a person as a proxy of another person under the Third Schedule to the Land Titles (Strata) Act repealed by this Act, being an appointment in force immediately before 1st April 2005, shall be deemed to be an instrument of proxy made under the provisions of this Act.

 Commissioner’s previous notices and orders, etc.

-17.—(1) Any schedule of strata units accepted or deemed accepted by the Commissioner of Buildings under section 7 of the Land Titles (Strata) Act repealed by this Act shall be deemed to have been accepted by the Commissioner under section 11 of this Act.
+17.—(1) Any schedule of strata units accepted or deemed accepted by the Commissioner of Buildings under section 7 of the Land Titles (Strata) Act (Cap.
+158) repealed by this Act shall be deemed to have been accepted by the Commissioner under section 11 of this Act.

 (2) Any approval, notice, order, permission, acceptance or other document prepared, made, granted or approved by the Commissioner of Buildings under the provisions of the Land Titles (Strata) Act repealed by this Act shall, so far as it is not inconsistent with the provisions of this Act, continue and be deemed to have been prepared, made, granted or approved under the corresponding provisions of this Act.